 If you want inspiration for a sitcom, travel with me and my family.

-Growing up I had bright blonde locks and a spunky attitude and Lizzie McGuire was my favorite TV show.
+Growing up, I had bright blonde locks and a spunky attitude, and Lizzie McGuire was my favorite TV show.
 I desperately thought I looked like Hilary Duff so I watched even more religiously.
 The first thing my sister said to me when we decided to go to Rome, Italy was that she hoped she met her very own Paolo and drove off on a moped into the city just like Lizzie.
 Clearly the obsession was a genetic thing.
 My sister was going to meet us in Rome while my parents and I flew from Copenhagen.
-Before we even arrived they had lost her luggage and my father had purposely broken mine.
-I had a suitcase with a wonky handle that decided to not cooperate right at the wrong time in the baggage line so my father turned it upside down and smashed it on the ground to go in.
+Before we even arrived, they had lost her luggage and my father had purposely broken mine.
+I had a suitcase with a wonky handle that decided to not cooperate right at the wrong time in the baggage line, so my father turned it upside down and smashed it on the ground to go in.
 There was silence and wide eyes all around use then the attendant broke the silence with “I’m going to have to have you sign something that you did that.”

-We finally made it to Rome, and it was the first family vacation abroad we had taken in a long time and our attitudes showed it.
+We finally made it to Rome.
+It was the first family vacation abroad we had taken in a long time and our attitudes showed it.
 We had me, a know-it-all who had been travelling for six months, two parents determined to get their groove back, and a millennial with no clothes and severe food allergies.
 We did the exclusive tourist package in Rome including the Colosseum, Vatican, sub-par pizza, Palatine Hill, Trevi Fountain, and the Spanish steps, where unfortunately my sister found no Paolo.

 Click here for my favorite things to do and places to go